ncatlab/nlab-content/pages/1/5/1/8/28151/content.md

 ## Idea

 When considering a category of representations of some [[group]] or [[algebra]], a natural step is to attempt to decompose the category into [[subcategories]] (i.e. _blocks_), which are indecomposable summands.
 Therefore, any representation can be decomposed uniquely as a [[direct sum]] of pieces, one in each block, while any [[morphism]] comes as a product of morphisms, one in each block.
 Then a full understanding of the category is equivalent to a full understanding of all of its blocks.
+This means that to understand the structure, one only needs to classify these indecomposable summands, which are much simpler.
+A similar principle applies to the Semiorthogonal Decomposition and the Krull-Schmidt Decomposition.

 ## References